Introduction to Leaving Care

 - help you to develop your life skills so you can eventually live and manage independently

-- support you to access appropriate independent accommodation when the time is right and ensure you know how to manage a tenancy
+- support you to access appropriate independent housing when the time is right and ensure you know how to manage a tenancy

 - support you up to the age of 25 dependent on the support you are requesting